Montana sapphires today provide the inspiration and value that leads a whole new generation of folks to search for their own gems.

 Steeped in a long tradition of treasure hunting, Montana sapphires are a unique find in this extraordinarily beautiful landscape.

-Picking through pay dirt, it’s easy to understand the allure of gold, and later these colorful gems, and why this quest never fails to spark the heart and imagination of those that appreciate the challenge.
+Picking through pay dirt, it’s easy to understand the allure of gold, and later these colorful gems, and why this quest never fails to spark the heart and imagination of those who appreciate the challenge.

 This story about Montana sapphires previously appeared in Rock & Gem magazine.
 Click here to subscribe!
 Story by Amy Grisak.